mitsuhiko/lucumr/2012/6/22/hate-hate-hate-everywhere.rst

 enough for virtualenv which has recently become part of the standard library for Python 3.

-*TL;DR: setuptools got so much hate that tools tried to replace it*
+*TL;DR: setuptools wrongly got so much hate that tools tried to replace it which did not help much.*